portalpayments/portalwallet/CODING_GUIDELINES.md

 ## No .then() or callbacks.

 We use async/await.
-Use `promisify()` if you need to wrap an inbuilt function, s
+Use `promisify()` if you need to wrap an inbuilt function.